 The bag and drum manipulator is mounted on a wall-hung bracket.

-The complete drum tipper is located inside a containment chamber connected to the factory dust collection network.
+The turnkey drum tipper is located inside a containment chamber connected to the central dust collection network.

-The drums are dumped on an automatic DrumFlow® 04 drum emptying station.
-The emptying is carried out by turning it 180°.
+The drums are discharged on an automatic DrumFlow® 04 drum emptying station.
+The tilting mechanism completes a full inversion of the drum by turning it 180°.
 This DrumFlow® 04 emptying station is positioned in an enclosure made of painted steel with transparent EPDM panels.
-The drum turning-over cabin has 2 lateral openings on either side of the enclosure as well as a drum entry and exit door with slatted curtain.
+The drum inversion table has 2 lateral openings on either side of the enclosure, as well as a drum entry and exit doors with slatted curtain.

-The drums are installed by the infeed conveyors.
-Positioning stops are provided.
+The drums are loaded by the infeed conveyors with integrated positioning stops.

-Once the drum is positioned, the operator can start the turning cycle.
-A step-by-step progress first positions the drum in front of the station allowing the cover to be removed.
-This consists of a glove box allowing the operator to safely remove the cover.
-The drum is then conveyed to the turning-over station, starting with the capping phase.
-The capping cycle consists of mounting the barrel as far as it will go on the capping cone.
-An inflatable seal ensures the tightness on the outside of the drum.
+Once the drum is in position, the operator can start the tipping cycle.
+A step-by-step progress first positions the drum in front of the station to allow removal of the cover via glove box for operator safety.
+The drum is then transferred to the inversion table, starting with the sealing cap connection.
+The capping cycle consists of mounting the barrel on the capping cone while an inflatable seal provides a dust tight connection on the outside of the drum.
 The drum is then clamped between the dispensing tray and the capping cone.
-Bars attached to the cone penetrate into the drum to prevent the internal bag from turning over during turning.
-An isolation butterfly valve is installed at the outlet of the cone to maintain containment during overturning.
+Bars attached to the inside of the cone prevent the internal liner from turning over during material discharge.
+An isolation butterfly valve is installed at the outlet of the cone to maintain containment during the tilting of the drum.

-The drum + capping cone assembly can now be rotated 180°.
-This tilting is ensured by the second cylinder.
+The drum and capping cone assembly can now be rotated 180° which is ensured by the second cylinder.
 The mobile assembly comes into contact with the rubber bumpers provided for this purpose.

 Once rotated, the drum and its capping cone are vertical.
 An inflatable seal positioned at the outlet of the capping cone (under the butterfly valve) is placed in the stationary discharge manifold.
-The seal inflates to ensure a complete tightness before opening the butterfly valve.
+The seal inflates to ensure a complete dust-tight conection before opening the butterfly valve.

-Once emptied, the mobile assembly returns to its initial position by performing the 2 reverse tilting and untilting movements.
-The empty drum can be removed.
+Once emptied, the mobile assembly returns to its initial position by performing the reverse tilting movement, allowing the empty drum to be removed.